High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Observables

 where $r_*$ the comoving distance from the observer to the last scattering surface, and $a$ is the cosmological scale factor.

-The top panel of Fig.~\ref{fig:cl} shows the angular power spectra of the angular galaxy clustering and ARF, for a Gaussian selection function of width $\sigmaz = 0.01$ centered on $z_i=0.75$ in a DESI-like survey.
-We show in the same figure the terms arising from the density fluctuation kernel and the peculiar velocity kernel (c.f.
+The top panel of Fig.~\ref{fig:cl} shows the angular power spectra of the angular galaxy clustering and ARF for a Gaussian selection function of width $\sigmaz = 0.01$ centred on $z_i=0.75$ in a DESI-like survey.
+In the same figure, we show the terms arising from the density fluctuation kernel and the peculiar velocity kernel (c.f.
 Eqs.~\ref{eq:deltag_dens_kernel} to \ref{eq:deltaz_vlos_kernel}).
 We can see that the peculiar velocity term is relatively more important (compared to the total power spectrum) in the ARF power spectrum than in the angular galaxy clustering power spectrum.
-To better illustrate this fact, we show in the bottom panel Fig.~\ref{fig:cl} the ratio of the velocity part of the power spectrum (which is the sum $C_\ell^{\, \rm v\, ,v} + 2 \, C_\ell^{\, \delta \,, \rm{v}}$) over the total power spectrum for both angular galaxy clustering and ARF.
+To better illustrate this fact, in the bottom panel of Fig.~\ref{fig:cl} we show the ratio of the velocity part of the power spectrum (which is the sum $C_\ell^{\, \rm v\, ,v} + 2 \, C_\ell^{\, \delta \,, \rm{v}}$) over the total power spectrum for both angular galaxy clustering and ARF.
 For both fields, the peculiar velocity contribution dominates at low $\ell$, while it vanishes to zero for $\ell>300$.
 At $\ell=10$, the velocity-dependent part in the power spectrum represents around $67 \, \%$ of the total contribution for $C_\ell^{\, z, \, z}$, while it represents only $58 \, \%$ of $C_\ell^{\, g, \, g}$.
 The difference between the two is even more visible at $\ell=60$, where the velocity contribution represents $55\, \%$ of $C_\ell^{\, z, \, z}$ and only $35\,\%$ of $C_\ell^{\, g, \, g}$.

-This difference is caused by the intrinsic different nature of the angular galaxy clustering and ARF transfer functions: angular galaxy clustering is sensitive to the average of density and velocity under the Gaussian shell, whereas ARF is sensitive to radial derivatives of those fields.
+This difference is caused by the intrinsically different nature of the angular galaxy clustering and ARF transfer functions: angular galaxy clustering is sensitive to the average of density and velocity under the Gaussian shell, whereas ARF is sensitive to radial derivatives of those fields.
 For narrow shells, this makes both fields practically uncorrelated (HMCMA), and given the ratio comparison showed in Fig.~\ref{fig:cl}, one would expect ARF to be more sensitive than angular galaxy clustering to cosmological parameters impacting peculiar velocities.